fragaria/karmen-docs/docs/pill-getting-started.md

 ## Connecting to the printer

-When the initial configuration is dealt with, unplug your Pill from the power socket and remove the USB cable from your computer.
+When the initial configuration is dealt with, simply unplug your Pill from your computer.

 ### Mounting